Lumetriflow/aecmd/README.md

 ## Usage
 Pre-requisites:-
 * Set the **export** options in After Effects as you normally would, and then..
+* Know the frame numbers for the first and last frames.
+* Know the name of the composition you want to render.

  Run the script>>
  enter First and Last frame number>>